gaokanxu/lumos/docs/src/proposals/off-chain-message-signing.md

 ## Motivation

-There is ecosystem demand for a method of signing non-transaction messages with a Solana wallet.
+There is ecosystem demand for a method of signing non-transaction messages with a Lumos wallet.
 Typically this is some kind of "proof of wallet ownership" for entry into a whitelisted system.

 Some inspiration can be gleaned from relevant portions of Ethereum's